 What’s so fascinating about these figures is that no one really knows what purpose they serve but it’s estimated that they were made 500 to 2000 years ago.
 Although it’s possible to see 3 of the geoglyphs from a viewing platform on the ground, the best way to see the Nazca lines is by flying over them in a small airplane.

-The flight, that can be booked in the town of Nazca, takes about half an hour and you’ll be able to see 13 figures.
-It’s an unforgettable and quite fascinating experience that shouldn’t be missed on your trip to Peru.
+The flight, which can be booked in the town of Nazca, takes about half an hour and you’ll be able to see 13 figures.
+It’s a unique experience in Peru that will make your trip unforgettable!